-3.7 OurSPACE has improved education outcomes for children and young people

-92% of children and young people in the OurSPACE program showed a direct increase in engagement in school or vocational learning.
+3.7 OurSPACE has improved education outcomes for children and young people 92% of children and young people in the OurSPACE program showed a direct increase in engagement in school or vocational learning.
 This result highlights the importance of the broader needs of children and young people in out of home care being sensitively understood and integrated within the education system so that the background factors that amplify their risk of poor educational outcomes are addressed.
 OurSPACE achieved this through supporting changes to children and young people's supported education plan (see pie chart below) to include a more indepth understanding of the impact of trauma on their development.
 It also provided clear and ongoing specialist support to the care teams resourcing children, enabling them to become more effective and focussed.

 OurSPACE improved educational engagement for children

-It is not surprising that with increased attention on school attendance, there was also a 50% increase in the number of children and young people with an active and supported education plan.
+6% Of children and young people remain disengaged from the education system It is not surprising that with increased attention on school attendance, there was also a 50% increase in the number of children and young people with an active and supported education plan.
 OurSPACE increased proportion of children with a formal education plan

 3.8 OurSPACE has improved the connection between children and young people in the program and their siblings At the beginning of their involvement with OurSPACE, children and young people had very little or no routine contact with siblings.
 By the end of the involvement with OurSPACE, three quarters of the children andw young people had more consistent contact and positive interaction with their siblings.
 This outcome was achieved through supporting case managers to focus on the benefits of building and maintaining strong sibling relationships.
 OurSPACE also resourced structured plans to facilitate sibling contact that was regularly monitored and reviewed.
 Siblings are in the main a source of support for children and young people in out of home care.
 Positive experiences bring with them an intrinsic sense of accompaniment and belonging.
 The strength of sibling relationships is a mediating factor for improving developmental outcomes for children and young people in out of home care.
+78% ♠ Children showed improvement in sibling relationships as a result of OurSPACE